awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 1. Follow the online instructions\.

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

+Note your AWS account number, because you'll need it for the next task\.

 ## Create an IAM user<a name="CHAP_SettingUp.IAM"></a>